Fernand-Mouassom/VIMFC_predictor_of_EPEs/README.md

 ## Steps to run the notebooks:
 1. download this repository
 2. download all the variables listed  above from ERA5 from 1984-2023 (the variables q, u, v have to be dowloaded for the pressure level available on ERA5.
+3. use the ncl codes provided into **ncl_code** directory to compute the vertically Integrated moisture flux convergence and the stream fuction for the congo basin cell intensity
-3. install the required python modules using conda or pip.
+4. install the required python modules using conda or pip.
 The environment.yml and environment_LRP.yml provide information on the required modules.
 (The environment_LRP.yml files specifies the tensorflow 1 compatible environment needed to calculate the layerwise relevance propagation - see **notebooks** directory for more details)
-4. install project_utils in conda environment with the following command (should be run from within the main project directory):
 ```bash
 pip install -e . --user
 ```